SuperQ/chrony_exporter/README.md

 ## TLS and basic authentication

-The IPMI Exporter supports TLS and basic authentication.
+The Chrony Exporter supports TLS and basic authentication.

 To use TLS and/or basic authentication, you need to pass a configuration file using the `--web.config.file` parameter.
 The format of the file is described